Robin van der Vleuten

 puts brazil.timezones # All timezones Brazil spans

 French users see "États-Unis."
 Japanese users see "アメリカ合衆国."
-Automatic.
+The labels come from the locale data.

 Cascading location dropdowns